SauravSinghPaliwal/Deepstream-Face-Recognition/README.md

 ## Pretrained Models

 ### For Arcface
-1) Downloads the the Arcface model weights and images from the link given below
+1) Downloads the the Arcface model weights and images adn library file .from the link given below

    [https://drive.google.com/drive/folders/1oolpyEBaStNk3IKjYtlApO_QKMCs6NMy?usp=sharing](https://drive.google.com/drive/folders/1oolpyEBaStNk3IKjYtlApO_QKMCs6NMy?usp=sharing)

 2) git clone https://github.com/wang-xinyu/tensorrtx.git
 3) cd tensorrtx/arcface
 4) Copy the arcface weights to tensorrtx/arcface
-5) Copyjoey0.ppm and joey1.ppm to tensorrtx/arcface
+5) Copy joey0.ppm and joey1.ppm to tensorrtx/arcface
 6) mkdir build && cd build && cmake .. && make
 7) ./arcface-r100 -s (This will generate arcface-r100.engine file)
 8) mkdir /opt/tensorrt
 9) copy arcface-r100.engine to /opt/tensorrt/
+10) copy the libArcFaceDecoder.so to /opt/tensorrt (Download this file from the google drive)

 ### For Retinaface
 1) Downloads the the Arcface model weights and images from the link given below